Most Beautiful Towns in France: Trouville sur-Mer & Deauville in Normandy

 Just over an hour by train from Paris, the beaches of Trouville and Deauville in Normandy are often nicknamed the ‘Parisian Riviera’.
+These upper-class and exquisite seaside towns attracted the rich Parisians as early as the mid 1800s.

 Here in Normandy, the famous Impressionist painters preferred to paint outdoors (plein-air painting), in natural light, and to concentrate on landscapes, towns and scenes of daily life.

-Both Trouville and Deauville’s vast sandy beaches set the scene for artists such as Claude Monet, Berthe Morisot, Eugène Boudin, Gustave Caillebotte and others.
+Both Trouville and Deauville’s vast sandy beaches set the scene for the artists such as Claude Monet, Berthe Morisot, Eugène Boudin, Gustave Caillebotte and others.
 The artists set up their easels & and painted the holidaying Parisian aristocrats.

 The Parisian Riveria: Trouville-Deauville Normandy